-If you’ve ever received an annoying mass email or seen an irrelevant Facebook promotion, you already know content isn’t one-size-fits-all.
+If you’ve ever received an annoying mass email or seen an irrelevant Facebook promotion, you’ve already seen the result of poor content mapping.
 Sharing the wrong content at the wrong time is a marketer’s worst nightmare.
 Think about it, you spend significant time and resources to craft a piece of content only for it to fall flat—or worse, annoy your audience.

 So, how can you reach the right audience?
 How can you convert that audience into paying customers?
 And how can you determine what type of content is going to resonate with your prospects?

 The answer to each of these questions and the key to content marketing success is something called content mapping.
 This is the process of strategically aligning your content to your buyer’s journey.

 When you map your content correctly, you can serve exactly the right content, to exactly the right people, at exactly the right time.
 Today we teach you how.

 The first step to effective content mapping is analyzing your buyer’s journey—or the path a prospect takes to become a customer.
 If you only take one thing away from this blog post, it should be this next sentence—so listen up.
 If you don’t understand the prospect’s path to becoming a customer, your marketing will always be subpar.